-Vacation time may be taken in increments of not less than one (1) day at any time after it is earned for employees in the Peace Officer Unit.
 Vacation time may be taken in increments of not less than one-half (1/2) day at a time at any time after it is earned for employees in the Civilian Unit.
 Vacation period shall run from December 1st to November 30th.
-Employees who by length of continuous service are entitled to more than ten (10) days of vacation may request the following:
+Employees, who by length of continuous service are entitled to more than ten (10) days of vacation, and who have used less than five (5) sick days during the fiscal year, may request the following: